-For those who often host cupping sessions, I am sure you have come across the experience that I am about to tell you.
+For those who often host cupping sessions at cafés, I am sure you have come across the experience that I am about to tell you.
 Just as my cupping session was well underway and the attendees were about to commence tasting the coffees, I made the comment, “coffee does essentially derive from a fruit, so please do embrace the fruitiness!”.

 I was not expecting the response I was about to receive.
 I looked around the table and there were a few raised eyebrows and expressions of disagreement.
 One of the attendees broke the silence with, “coffee that is not bitter and bold is not coffee!”.
 There and then, I knew this cupping session was going to be more challenging than with other groups of specialty coffee consumers.

 Spanish Version: ¿Amas el Café de Especialidad o Amas Estar en un Café?

 Without intending to sound pretentious, a few of those who agreed with the attendees statement first introduced themselves as coffee lovers who know a thing or two about coffee.
 The response I received expressed a lack of desire to experience coffee beyond personal preferences, and a refusal to acknowledge individual coffee characteristics for what they are.
 So my question was, why is this conservative opinion and way of drinking coffee not being challenged if these consumers frequent ‘specialty coffee’ businesses?